rupertford/melody/docs/inputs.rst

 .. warning::

-   You might expect the integer 3 to appear, however consistency is being maintained with the Python range function which will not return this value.
+   One might expect the integer 3 to appear, however, in keeping with the Python range function, this value is excluded.

 IntRange
 ********